streamlit/docs/content/kb/tutorials/databases/snowflake.md

 Particular prerequisites to highlight:

 - Currently, only python 3.8 is supported.
-- Ensure you have the correct pyarrow version installed for your version of snowflake-snowpark-python.
+- Ensure you have the correct pyarrow version installed for your version of `snowflake-snowpark-python`.
 When in doubt, try uninstalling pyarrow before installing snowflake-snowpark-python.

 ## Add connection parameters to your local app secrets